davepinch/pinchy.cc/collections/_cues/listen-to-new-music.md

 ---
-title: "listen to new music"
+title: LISTEN TO NEW MUSIC
 date: 2022-05-26
 property: listen-to-new-music
 type: cue